markdwags/Razor/help/docs/guide/expressions.md

+---
+title: Script Expressions
+description: A list of all script expressions for Razor, complete with descriptions and examples
+---

 # Statements & Loops

 As found in the Razor macro system, you can use `if`, `for`, `foreach`, and `while` when writing a script to add some basic logic and flows.